A Chance To Talk in Kirkby provides three waves of support to the speech and language development of children and the school community.

 Wave 2 provides training and delivery of the ICAN Talkboost and Early Talkboost programmes – targeted interventions for children with delayed language delivered by trained teaching assistants.

 Wave 3 provides school based speech and language therapy support for those children with more complex SLCN.
-The Kirkby Collaborative of Schools commissions a fulltime speech and language therapist in partnership with NHS 5 boroughs partnership.
-The intervention is also supported by two part time speech and language therapy assistants
+The Kirkby Collaborative of Schools commissions a speech and language therapist in partnership with Chatty Therapy.

 The background – development of The A Chance to Talk model

 A Chance To Talk is a whole-school commissioning model for supporting speech and language development that ensures language rich school environments, targeted support for children with delayed language and specialist interventions for children with SLCN by Speech and Language Therapists.

 Run by children’s communication charity I CAN, The Communication Trust and the Every Child a Chance Trust, A Chance to Talk involved the NHS Knowsley Speech and Language Therapy team, seven Kirkby Collaborative schools and Knowsley Council.